markpython86/bamazon/README.md

 ### bamazonManager.js

 1. run _node bamazonManager.js_ from a terminal session in the application directory
-1. Four options are presented
+1. Six options are presented
 1. **View products**
     1. A list of all products and details is presented
 1. **View products with low inventory**